52 Week Savings Challenge (2024 Edition)

 First, if you’re enthusiastic about the idea, then it’s definitely for you.
 This idea can be adjusted for all ages, too.
 If, for example, you have young children and want to teach them good saving habits, start them with cents instead of dollars.

 If you’d like to turn the savings process into a game, then this challenge is tailor made.
-You can, for example, make a chart that contains all of the dollar amounts that will be saved ($1-$52) and then cut the page into 52 individual squares — one dollar amount per square.
+You can, for example, write each of the dollar amounts, $1-$52 on a large piece of paper and then cut them out — one dollar amount per square.

 Put the slips of paper in a hat or box, and select a square each week.
 That’s the amount you’ll save this week.
 If you need more advance notice of your savings target, pull the slips out of the container at the beginning of the challenge, one by one, and mark them on a calendar.
 The first slip drawn goes on week one, the second on week two and so forth.